-An exciting new development is set to break ground in Norwood, Ohio in the spring of 2021.
+An exciting new development is under construction in Norwood, Ohio.
 The old US Playing Card site was mostly demolished to make room for Factory 52; a 20.52-acre mixed-use project that will include residential, retail, and office uses, as well as community gathering spaces.
 The name, Factory 52, pays homage to the manufacturing facility that once stood on this site and the 52 cards found in a deck of playing cards.
 Part of the original existing factory is being transformed into a 3-story parking garage and a 4-story apartment building.
 The original clock tower will remain as a focal point of the development.

 The center street of the development will be a decorative, curbless road which will provide an urban, walkable feel and will connect all the outdoor elements of the entire development.
 When completed, Factory 52 could include up to 400 residential units, breweries, retail, a public market-food hall, a dog park, a large family park, a hotel, and an office building.